Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

     #.
 After the screens explaining baking, specify the amount that you want to stake on the Register Baker screen.
 The more you stake, the greater the probability that your account will be chosen to bake the next block.
 Baker accounts receive a reward when they have baked a block, and the reward is added to the staked amount on the account by default.
 However, you can change this setting so that the reward is added to the disposable amount instead.
 Select **Don’t restake** if you'd rather add the rewards to the disposable amount on the account.

         .. image:: ../images/mobile-wallet/add-baker-amt-mw.png
+            :alt: screen to register baker for first time showing balance, amount to stake, and restake parameters
+            :width: 50%

     ..
 Note::